Grammarsalad/B_Kits/README.md

 - Cannot make use of magical items as the true bard.
 - Receives -1 spell per spell level, and so cannot begin casting spells until 2nd level.

-DEFENSIVE SPIN: Defensive spin is a specialized form of parrying that lasts for 4 round, + 1 round per 4 levels <PRO_HESHE> possesses.
+DEFENSIVE SPIN: Defensive spin is a specialized form of parrying that is quite impressive to watch.
 While performing defensive spin, the Blade gains a +1 bonus to AC against all melee weapons for every two levels <PRO_HESHE> has (minimum +1) to a maximum of +10 at level 20.
-Further, any opponent that gets in melee range (4') have a 50% chance to suffer 1d6 points of slashing damage from the whirling blades.
+Further, any opponent that gets in melee range (4') with the blade has a 50% chance to suffer 1d6 points of slashing damage from the whirling blades.
 This damage increases by 1d6 every 5 levels.
-The Blade cannot attack or cast spells while using Defensive Spin.
+The Blade cannot attack nor cast spells while using Defensive Spin.
+If the Blade is struck in combat, <PRO_HESHE> exits Defensive Spin.

-OFFENSIVE SPIN: Offensive spin is a much more aggressive display of prowess that lasts for 4 round, + 1 round per 4 levels <PRO_HESHE> possesses.
-During this time, the Blade's movement rate doubles and <PRO_HESHE> gains a +2 bonus to melee attack and damage rolls as well as an extra attack per round.
+OFFENSIVE SPIN: Offensive spin is a much more aggressive display of prowess compared to defensive spin, though it is a bit more reckless.
+While in this stance, the Blade's movement rate doubles and <PRO_HESHE> gains a +2 bonus to melee attack and damage rolls as well as an extra attack per round.
 Finally,<PRO_HESHE> deals an additional +1 to damage with all melee attacks for every 5 levels.
-Offensive Spin may not be used in conjunction with the Haste or Improved Haste spells. <PRO_HESHE> suffers a -2 penalty to AC while using offensive spin.
+Offensive Spin may not be used in conjunction with the Haste or Improved Haste spells.
+The blade suffers a -2 penalty to AC while using offensive spin.
+If the Blade is struck in combat, <PRO_HESHE> exits Offensive Spin.

 WEAPON DISPLAY: When performing a weapon display, the Blade performs an impressive and intimidating display with <PRO_HISHER> weapon.
-All intelligent enemies within 30' of the Blade must make a save vs. wands or be overcome by fear for the duration of the display.
-Enemies make their save at -1 per 6 levels of the Blade.
+All intelligent enemies within 30' of the Blade with fewer hit die than <PRO_HIMHER> must make a save vs. wands or be overcome by fear for the duration of the display.
+Enemies that have equal or more hit die than the blade within 30' must save or be demoralized, suffering a -2 penalty to attack rolls.
+Enemies make their save at -1 per 6 levels of the Blade (maximum -3 at 18th level).
 Additionally, the display inspires allies, granting them a +1 bonus to attack and damage rolls.
 This bonus increases by +1 per 5 levels.

 Finally, enemies that come within melee range of the blade (about 4') have a 50% chance to take 1d6 slashing damage from the whirling blades.
 This damage increases by 1d6 for each 5 levels.

 The blade cannot move while performing the display.
 That is, moving ends the performance.